TaslimOseni/P-integrate/README.md

 ## Overview

 This is a demo app that guides Android developers on how to integrate several popular payment platforms into their apps.
+This project is dedicated to all Open-Source Developers in the Milky Way.
+You guys are the real heroes!!!

 ## Supported payment platforms